chisNaN/my-private-repos/README.md

 ## crypto-currency-tuto

->A tutorial to help you make your first steps in the jungle of crypto currencies
+>A tutorial to help you make your first steps in the jungle of crypto currency

+## crypto-gas-crontasks

+> Various Google apps script functions with timer triggers to fetch datas from crypto currencies api and send email notifications